carlhammann/adaptuner/website/content/documentation/installing/rant.md

 a Mac.
 I don't own a Mac, and I'm only able to create MacOS binaries using the compute that GitHub provides to public repositories.)

-(GitHub is of course a can of worms in it's own right: It's the world's biggest source code host.
+(GitHub is of course a can of worms in its own right: It's the world's biggest source code host.
 If your project isn't on GitHub, it might as well not exist.
 Microsoft acquired GitHub in 2018, which means that the world's largest repository of open-source and free software is owned by a company whose stance